Baltimore Colts: AAFC Baltimore Colts

-NFL Dallas Texans

 After two seasons without professional football, NFL Commissioner Bert Bell challenged the City of Baltimore under Mayor Thomas L. J. D'Alesandro Jr., in December 1952 to sell 15,000 season tickets within six weeks in order to re-enter the NFL.
 That 15,000-ticket quota was reached in just four weeks and three days.

+Dallas Texans

+The 1953 iteration of the Baltimore Colts traces its original roots to the Dayton Triangles of the NFL, and eventually the New York Yanks who played in Yankee Stadium in 1950 and 1951.
+Owner Ted Collins then turned the money-losing franchise back to the league, which sold it to Texan oil millionaire Giles Miller.

+Miller moved the team to Dallas, where it played the 1952 NFL season as the Dallas Texans, with team colors of blue and white.
+This marked the first expansion of the NFL into Texas and the southern part of the United States.
+Fans stayed away from the bad Texans team in droves and on November 14, 1952, the Texans owner returned ownership of the NFL during mid-season.

-On January 23, 1953, with the encouragement of the city's civic and business leadership, under the principal ownership of Carroll Rosenbloom, the NFL sold the assets of the defunct Dayton Triangles-Dallas Texans franchise to Baltimore where, keeping the "Colts" nickname, the Triangles-Texans team colors of blue and white were used.
+On January 23, 1953, with the encouragement of the city's civic and business leaders, under the principal ownership of Carroll Rosenbloom, the NFL sold the assets of the defunct Dallas Texans franchise to Baltimore where, keeping the "Colts" nickname, the Texans team colors of blue and white were used.
 This is the franchise that exists today in Indianapolis in the modern National Football League.